malklera/mutual-funds/README.md

 DONE

-TODO: Check if the cuantity of share i own increase with time or what
+TODO/DONE: Check if the cuantity of share i own increase with time or what.
-DONE: No, only the value of the share changes.
+No, only the value of the share changes.

+TODO/DONE: change the passing of values between function calls to pointers, will save memory, change the functions to stop returning a copy

+TODO/DONE: Manage all the errors, i want to go back a menu or retry on all of then, leave this for last

+TODO/DONE: Change the way i show my funds.

 TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner

-TODO: change the passing of values between function calls to pointers, will save memory, change the functions to stop returning a copy

-TODO: Manage all the errors, i want to go back a menu or retry on all of then, leave this for last
-DONE

 TODO: Sanitaze user input when dealing with numbers of shares

-TODO: Change the way i show my funds.
-DONE

 TODO: When adding a new fund ask for url only, and get the info, show to the user and ask if accept to add it